The 10 Most Popular Camino de Santiago Starting Points (2026)

 As this is the most popular Camino de Santiago starting point on any Camino route, it is by far the busiest section.

 Sarria is also unique as it offers pilgrims who are a little unsure of the journey to be fully supported.
 There are tour companies that provide logistics and accommodations for the entire final 100 Km walk, like this one.
+Tours can be quite expensive compared to simply planning your own itinerary, but some pilgrims like the peace of mind.

 In Sarria, there is plenty of infrastructure for pilgrims.
 There are lots of accommodation options, restaurants, and services.